Notice

 Publishing a new stable release implies a risk of regression or discovering new bugs during the upgrade, no matter how carefully it is tested.
 The decision to cut a release must take this into account: it may not be wise to publish a stable release that only fixes a few minor bugs.
 For instance if only one commit has been backported to a stable release that is not a LTS, it is better to wait until there are more.

 When a stable release is to be retired, it may be safer to recommend an upgrade to the next LTS release instead of proposing a new point release to fix a problem.
-For instance, the dumpling v0.67.11 release has bugs related to backfilling which have been fixed in firefly v0.80.x.
-A backport fixing these backfilling bugs has been tested in the draft point release dumpling v0.67.12 but they are large enough to introduce a risk of regression.
-As dumpling is to be retired, users suffering from this bug can upgrade to firefly to fix it.
-Unless users manifest themselves and ask for dumpling v0.67.12, this draft release may never be published.
+For instance, the quincy v17.2.6 release might have bugs related to backfilling which have been fixed in reef v18.2.x.
+A backport fixing these backfilling bugs might be tested in a draft point release but if they are large enough to introduce a risk of regression and the older release is to be retired, users suffering from this bug can upgrade to the newer LTS to fix it.

 • The Ceph lead decides a new stable release must be published